-(at around 32 mins) The platform attendant at King's Cross who asks Harry, "You think you're funny, do you?" actually works for GNER.
-He is, however, a train manager and not a platform attendant.
+The platform attendant, at King's Cross, who asks Harry, "You think you're funny, do you?" actually works for GNER.
+He is, however, a train manager, and not a platform attendant.

 By February 2002, this was the second highest grossing film worldwide after Titanic (1997).

-(at around 1h 26 mins) The Wizard's chess set, that Harry and Ron were playing with in the Great Hall, is based on the Lewis Chessmen, which date from the 12th Century.
+The Wizard's chess set, with which Harry and Ron were playing, in the Great Hall, is based on the Lewis Chessmen, which date from the twelfth Century.
 They were found in 1831, on a beach on the Isle of Lewis, Outer Hebrides, Scotland.
-In all, 93 pieces were recovered, with 11 now residing at the National Museum of Scotland in Edinburgh and 82 at the British Museum in London.
+In all, ninety-three pieces were recovered, with eleven now residing at the National Museum of Scotland in Edinburgh, and eighty-two at the British Museum in London.

 Robbie Coltrane's 6'10" body double for Hagrid is former England rugby international, Martin Bayfield.

-Julie Walters has said that had she known that fellow Midlander Mark Williams would be cast as Molly Weasley's husband Arthur in the following film, she would have played up their shared accent, feeling this would have helped signpost their family's perceived uniqueness in the magical world.
+Julie Walters has said if had she known that fellow Midlander Mark Williams would be cast as Molly Weasley's husband Arthur in the following film, then she would have played up their shared accent, feeling that this would have helped signpost their family's perceived uniqueness in the magical world.

 Liam Aiken was originally given the role of Harry, but a day later the offer was revoked, when it was discovered that he wasn't British (Aiken had previously worked with Chris Columbus).

 The statue of the humpbacked witch, in the corridor leading to Fluffy's chamber, is a secret entrance leading to Honeydukes.